 03. 2020 MDX

 The same goes for the 2020 MDX’s powertrains which could use some additional punch in the future.
-For now, though, the conventional 3.5L V6 and hybrid 3.0L V6 are good enough for either 290 hp and 267 lb-ft of torque, or 257 hp and 218 lb-ft respectively.
-The hybrid models get help from three electric motors and a lithium-ion battery pack which raises the total output to 289 ponies and a corresponding amount of torque.
+For now, though, the conventional 3.5L V6 and the hybrid 3.0L V6 are good enough for either 290 hp and 267 lb-ft of torque, or 257 hp and 218 lb-ft respectively.
+The hybrid models get help from additional three electric motors and a lithium-ion battery pack which raise the total output to 289 ponies and a corresponding amount of torque.

 02. 2020 ILX

 The ILX sedan is one of the most outdated cars in its segment having received its last substantial makeover back in Spring of 2012.
 Despite a couple of facelifts in the meantime – the latter of which finally sent the outdated beak grille into retirement – the ILX hasn’t exactly aged gracefully.

-No major changes to the ILX’s underpinnings mean there will be no changes in the powertrain department either.
+No major changes to the ILX’s underpinnings mean there were no changes in the powertrain department either.
 Although it weighs just over 3,100 pounds, the 2020 ILX could do with more than 201 ponies and 180 pound-feet of torque.
 Its 2.4L naturally-aspirated 4-cylinder engine coupled with an 8-speed dual-clutch automatic gearbox simply can’t provide more at this point.

 01. 2020 RLX

 Although comfy and powerful, the RLX is by no means a driver’s car.
 Large luxury cars rarely are.
 It does have a few other strong points, though, mainly its high-value package.
-The newest RLX Sport Hybrid SH-AWD sedans cost $62,000 which is certainly no mean feat, but considering what you get for the price, they still undercut their competition by a vast amount.
+The newest RLX Sport Hybrid SH-AWD sedans cost more than $62,000 which is certainly no mean feat, but considering what you get for the price, they still undercut their competition by a vast amount.
 The Acura RLX is packed with every single feature that might cross your mind in what’s a rare no-nonsense fully-equipped package, and we’ve got to give credit where credit’s due.

-The Acura RLX Sport Hybrid SH-AWD is currently the only way to obtain the large Acura sedan.
+The Acura RLX Sport Hybrid SH-AWD is also the only way to obtain the large Acura sedan at the moment.
 It combines a 3.5L V6 engine with a trio of electric motors (one up front and two at the back), for a combined output of 377 ponies and 341 pound-feet of rotational force.
 The system is paired with a contemporary 10-speed automatic transmission which, of course, routes the RLX’s power to all four corners.